stsrki/KeepAliveHD/README.md

 # KeepAliveHD v1.5.1
 KeepAliveHD is a simple program which prevents your hard drive to go into automatic standby mode.
 It works by writing a small text file to your external drive every few minutes.

+You can download setup file from the release tab: https://github.com/stsrki/keepalivehd/releases

 ### Changes in v1.5.1
 Added option to start minimized when launching the application.